microsoft/ComplianceUtility/Manuals/3.2.3/Manual-Win.md

 > **Note**
 >
 > * Please also consider point [Allow signed PowerShell scripts](#allow-signed-powershell-scripts).
-> * Depending on which function is to be used by the 'Compliance Utility', any additional modules required must be downloaded and installed manually.
+> * Depending on which function is to be used by the Compliance Utility, any additional modules required must be downloaded and installed manually.
 ### 🔵Check installation <a name="check-installation"></a>

 To verify if the installation was successful, you can call the `Get-Module` cmdlet with the following parameter: